Codecademy/docs/content/javascript/concepts/strings/terms/length/length.md

   - "paths/web-development"
 ---

-`.length` is a string property and it returns the number of characters in a string.
+The `.length` string property returns the number of characters in a string.

 ## Syntax